 Whether the sponsor has agreed to change the ARV or not, check the prize value when you receive your 1099 forms.
 It's easy for the sponsor to make a simple mistake.

-Even if it varies from the value on the 1099 form, enter the FMV under 'Other Income' on your 1040 form.
+Even if it varies from the value on the 1099 form that you received from the sponsor, enter the FMV under 'Other Income' on your 1040 form.
 Read How to Pay Your Sweepstakes Taxes for more information on how to do this.

 In order to show the proper amount on your tax forms, submit the difference between the reported ARV and your FMV as a negative amount.
 List it under Other Miscellaneous Income with the description "Prize FMV Adjustment."

 Make sure to keep your documentation of the Fair Market Value of your prize wins.
-The IRS may well question why your valuation of the prize varies from the sponsor's, and you want to have solid proof to back up your claim.
-If you do not have any solid proof of the correct FMV, then you have to go with the amount listed on the 1099 form.
+The IRS may question why your valuation of the prize varies from the sponsor's, and if so, you'll want to have solid proof to back up your claim.
+If you do not have any solid proof of the correct FMV, then you should use the amount listed on the 1099 form.

-If You Don't Get a 1099, Can You Skip Reporting a Prize?
+If You Don't Get a 1099 Form, Can You Skip Reporting a Prize?

 So if a sponsor fails to send a 1099 form, don't assume that you can safely skip reporting the prize.
 Keep a record of your prize wins throughout the year, and report them with your taxes.